Last Updated on

 We have been really into mixing different flavors into the classic gin and tonic this spring, making a Strawberry Limeade Gin and Tonic or a Mountain Pine Gin and Tonic!
 It seemed like a natural direction to start out with for our snap pea syrup.

 We liked the way the tonic pulled out the green notes of the snap pea while adding a cool effervescence to the drink.
 A thin slice of cucumber further enhances the green garden feel of the cocktail, complimenting the sweetness of the snap pea and the bright citrus of the gin.
-The Snap Pea Gin and Tonic feels like sipping spring in a glass!
+This pea cocktail feels like sipping spring in a glass!

 Like this recipe?
 Try these below, too!